TickTalk 5 Review (2026): Better Battery & Smarter GPS

 SOS Button: Holding the side button for 3 seconds activates an SOS alert, which sends a notification with the watch's current location to all designated emergency contacts and then begins cycling through those contacts with a phone call until someone answers.
 I tested this feature once deliberately, and it worked exactly as described.
 The notification hit my phone within seconds.
 I sincerely hope we never need to use it in a real emergency, but I'm glad the implementation is solid.
 For a deeper look at how SOS, geofencing, and other protective features compare across watches, see our kids smartwatch safety features guide.

 Approved Contacts: The TickTalk 4 only allows communication with contacts that parents have added through the app.
-My son cannot receive calls or messages from unknown numbers.
+Our tester cannot receive calls or messages from unknown numbers.
 He can't add contacts himself.
-This is exactly the level of control I want at his age, and TickTalk implements it without making the restriction feel punitive from the kid's perspective.
+This is exactly the level of control parents want at this age, and TickTalk implements it without making the restriction feel punitive from the kid's perspective.

 The TickTalk 4 has two cameras: a 5MP front-facing camera (the same one used for video calls) and a 2MP camera on the side of the watch body.